fefas/blog/src/_posts/2024-01-09-project-pivotal-partnership-integration.md

 After reading this story, you might think: "Yeah, that was the obvious solution... not impressed".
-It was indeed obvious, but not so much for those immersed in context and facing problems in the project in the service we ended up changing.
+It was indeed obvious, but not so much for those immersed in context and facing problems in the service we ended up changing.

-My past experience with microservices combined with relevant technical knowledge and argumentation skills has proven key to guiding the team to a architectural decision that would really help us instead of causing future frustration.
+My past experience with microservices combined with relevant technical knowledge and argumentation skills has proven key to guiding the team to an architectural decision that would really help us instead of causing future frustration.

-A second and even more important learning emerged almost two years later was that my contribution could only hold significant weight because of:
+A second and even more important learning emerged almost two years later.
+My contribution could only hold significant weight because of:

 1. My teammates' openness to listening to a fresh newcomer with far less overall context than they possessed.